AllKind/iptables-bash_completion/README.md

 ---

-If the environment variable **_IPT_VALIDATE_INPUT** is set to a non empty value validation of users input is disabled.
+If the environment variable **_IPT_VALIDATE_INPUT** is defined and set to a non empty value validation of users input is enabled.
-Otherwise completion will stop, if an invalid input value is detected.
+Thus completion will stop, if an invalid input value is detected.

 ---